7enderhead/kbdwtchdg/README.md

 ## How to use
 The repo contains an AtmelStudio 7 project file that is preconfigured for kbdwtchdg.
-Just select your programmer and load the project onto your Microcontroller.
-Under /images you can find a circuit diagramm and photos of the project.

 [Documentation can be found here.](http://kbdwtchdg.readthedocs.io)